 - The Desert Night Life Exhibition Hall where night and day are reversed so that visitors can observe nocturnal animals during their active hours

 GoEco volunteers will join the Wildlife Reserve staff with its on-going conservation and animal care work.

 Orientation in Jerusalem

-The volunteer adventure will start off with a GoEco orientation at the Abraham Hostel in the center of Jerusalem.
+The volunteer adventure will start off with a GoEco orientation at a fantastic hostel in the center of Jerusalem.
 The orientation is a great way to meet fellow volunteers and travelers from around the world and includes the following:

 - Volunteer preparation and travel directions to the program

 - Expert advice for travelling in Israel during and after your volunteer placement